 Examples – We have mild hybrid versions of many popular cars in India, including the likes of Maruti Suzuki Baleno Hybrid or Vitara Brezza, as well as MG Hector, Honda City, and more.

 The more advanced version of mild hybrids, Plug-In Hybrid Electric Vehicles, or PHEVs, are similar to HEVs in that they use both an electric motor and a gasoline engine.
-However, PHEVs have a larger battery which can be plugged into an external power source for direct charging.
+However, PHEVs have a larger battery which plugs into an external power source for direct charging.

 The battery in a PHEV powers the electric motor for a certain distance, after which the gasoline engine takes over.
 PHEVs can travel longer distances on electric power alone than HEVs, typically around 80 to 100 km.